- Know Your Rights -

 Individualized health care plans- Parent Center: Champions for Children with Disabilities (funded by the U.S. Department of Education)

-The difference between Individualized Family Service Plan (IFSP) and Individualized Education Program (IEP) - Pacer Center
+Difference between Individualized Family Service Plan (IFSP) and Individualized Education Program (IEP)- Pacer Center

 In Montana Schools